8 Science-Backed Things You Can Do Now To Help You Live Longer

 7. Sit less and move your body more.

-It's no big surprise that as our society has become more sedentary, rates of chronic diseases that could lead to premature death have also increased.
-And research shows that getting regular movement into your life can help combat this in a variety of ways.
+Research shows that getting regular movement into your life can help combat this in a variety of ways.
 According to cardiologist Joel Kahn, M.D., "The amount of activity needed to improve the response to prolonged sitting is small; even light walking two out of every 20 minutes improves glucose metabolism."

 Regular exercise confers a slew of life-extending benefits, starting with helping you achieve a healthy weight, which has positive effects on nearly every aspect of your health.
 A recent study found that people with bigger waistlines and a high body mass index (BMI) in their 60s had greater signs of brain aging six years later.
 Specifically, people with bigger waists and higher BMIs were more likely to have thinning in the cortex area of the brain.